Puppet Combo: Developing

 The survival horror game Murder House was developed by Puppet Combo and released on PC through Steam in 2020.
 Like many of Puppet Combo's games, it takes inspiration from 1980s horror films, early PlayStation games, and VHS, and follows a news crew as they are hunted down in an abandoned home by the Easter Ripper, a serial killer who wears a rabbit costume and was thought to be dead after being executed three years prior.
 The game uses tank controls and is viewed from a third-person perspective, though players can choose to play in first-person, and it has a horror synth soundtrack and intentionally low quality sound mixing.
 Kotaku's Mike Fahey praised Murder House as "old-school nightmare fuel", stating that its "antediluvian 3D visuals" give it a "classic creepy vibe that's almost timeless", while Bloody Disgusting called it "seemingly the gory survival horror crescendo Cucuzza has been building towards" and "such a memorable survival horror ride".
 The A.V.
-Club's Alexander Chatziioannou described Murder House as one of "the scariest, most imaginative horror games of 2021"; Kelsey Raynor of VG247 listed Murder House as one of the best horror games of all time in 2021.
+Club's Alexander Chatziioannou described Murder House as one of "the scariest, most imaginative horror games of 2021"; Kelsey Raynor of VG247 listed Murder House as one of the best horror games of all time in 2021, while Hadley Vincent of Destructoid ranked it as one of the best indie horror games for its "fantastic mix of comedy and frightening scenes".
 The game also received widespread acclaim from Steam users.
 In October 2021, it was released for PlayStation 4, Xbox One, and Nintendo Switch.
-Its Nintendo Switch icon, a "disturbing" close-up image of the Easter Ripper's face, trended on social media after Puppet Combo refused to change it.
+Its Nintendo Switch icon, a close-up image of the Easter Ripper's face, trended on social media after being described by users as disturbing; Puppet Combo refused to change it.

-In December 2021, Puppet Combo released the score attack game Christmas Massacre, in which Larry, a serial killer dressed as Santa Claus, is told by his Christmas tree to kill as many people as possible.
-On his list of the best horror games of 2021, Neil Bolt of Bloody Disgusting listed Christmas Massacre as an honorable mention.
-IGNs 2022 list of the best horror games for PC included Puppet Combo's games at number two.
-Puppet Combo's game Stay Out of the House is set to be released on PC through Steam.